 - The Editorial Freelancers Association publishes freelance writing rate examples.

 - Glassdoor compiles salary information.

-- The calculator available at All Indie Writers is a great tool.
+- The calculator available at All Freelance Writers is a great tool.

-- You could just check out your rival's websites and rate pages.
-Be sure to look for those who are in similar geographic regions as you are.
+- You can check out your competitors' websites and rate pages.
+Be sure to look for those who do similar writing work as you do for the best comparison.

 If you're a beginner, you may need to charge less initially, but don't be afraid to raise your rates if you're delivering work your clients like.
 Re-evaluate your rates every six months to make sure you're charging what you're worth.